itpp-labs/misc-addons/attachment_large_object/README.rst

 content in a PostgreSQL DB, see `this wiki page
 <https://wiki.postgresql.org/wiki/BinaryFilesInDB>`_.

-Also, check authors` blog post: https://anybox.fr/blog/postgresql-large-object-storage-for-odoo
+Also, check authors' blog post: https://anybox.fr/blog/postgresql-large-object-storage-for-odoo

 Advantages
 ==========

 Odoo supports two types of storage:

 * in-database storage is a base64 encoded text column.
 * file system storage (tree of directories so that it scales well on linked lists based file systems such as EXT4)